pyx-project/pyx/faq/tex_latex.rst

 The command ``\frac`` is only available in LaTeX.
 The equivalent to ``\frac{a}{b}`` in TeX is ``{a \over b}``.
-As an alternative you may ask for the LaTeX mode as explained in :ref:`undefined_usepackage`.
+As an alternative you may ask for the LaTeX engine as explained in :ref:`undefined_usepackage`.

 Missing ``$`` inserted
 ----------------------